fnx-io/i69n/README.md

     print(m.users.welcome('World'));
     // outputs: Hello World!

-Package is an extension (custom builder) for [https://pub.dartlang.org/packages/build_runner](https://pub.dartlang.org/packages/build_runner), Dart standard for source generation and it can be used with Flutter, AngularDart or any other type of Dart application.
+Package is an extension (custom builder) for [build_runner](https://pub.dartlang.org/packages/build_runner) (Dart standard for source generation) and it can be used with Flutter, AngularDart or any other type of Dart project.

 # i69n: 51 points simpler than your standard i18n!